smart-data-models/dataModel.S4BLDG/CoolingTower/doc/spec_ZH.md

         model: https://schema.org/Text
         type: Property
     basinReserveVolume:
-      description: Property.
-Volume between operating and overflow levels in cooling tower basin.
-Usually measured in cubic metre (m3).
+      description: Volume between operating and overflow levels in cooling tower basin.
+Usually measured in cubic metre (m3)
       type: number
       x-ngsi:
         type: Property
     capacityControl:
-      description: 'Property.
-FanCycling: Fan is cycled on and off to control duty.
+      description: 'FanCycling: Fan is cycled on and off to control duty.
 TwoSpeedFan: Fan is switched between low and high speed to control duty.
 VariableSpeedFan: Fan speed is varied to control duty.
 DampersControl: Dampers modulate the air flow to control duty.
 BypassValveControl: Bypass valve modulates the water flow to control duty.
 MultipleSeriesPumps: Turn on/off multiple series pump to control duty.
 TwoSpeedPump: Switch between high/low pump speed to control duty.
-VariableSpeedPump: vary pump speed to control duty.'
+VariableSpeedPump: vary pump speed to control duty'
       type: string
       x-ngsi:
         type: Property
     circuitType:
-      description: 'Property.
-OpenCircuit: Exposes water directly to the cooling atmosphere.
+      description: 'OpenCircuit: Exposes water directly to the cooling atmosphere.
 CloseCircuit: The fluid is separated from the atmosphere by a heat exchanger.
 Wet: The air stream or the heat exchange surface is evaporatively cooled.
 Dry: No evaporation into the air stream.
-DryWet: A combination of a dry tower and a wet tower.'
+DryWet: A combination of a dry tower and a wet tower'
       type: string
       x-ngsi:
         type: Property
     controlStrategy:
-      description: 'Property.
-FixedExitingWaterTemp: The capacity is controlled to maintain a fixed exiting water temperature.
-WetBulbTempReset: The set-point is reset based on the wet-bulb temperature.'
+      description: 'FixedExitingWaterTemp: The capacity is controlled to maintain a fixed exiting water temperature.
+WetBulbTempReset: The set-point is reset based on the wet-bulb temperature'
       type: string
       x-ngsi:
         type: Property
     dataProvider:
-      description: A sequence of characters identifying the provider of the harmonised data entity.
+      description: A sequence of characters identifying the provider of the harmonised data entity
       type: string
       x-ngsi:
         type: Property
     dateCreated:
       description: Entity creation timestamp.
-This will usually be allocated by the storage platform.
+This will usually be allocated by the storage platform
       format: date-time
       type: string
       x-ngsi:
         type: Property
     dateModified:
       description: Timestamp of the last modification of the entity.
-This will usually be allocated by the storage platform.
+This will usually be allocated by the storage platform
       format: date-time
       type: string
       x-ngsi: